- Herbert Asquith & Margot Asquith – PM and wife

 - Countess “Connie” Markievicz, aka “Madam”

 She was upper class Anglo-Irish, born Constance Gore-Booth.
 She was an actress and was married to a Polish man who may, or may not, have been a count.
 Apparently she was never appointed to any position in Irish nationalism – she just assumed them (according to Feargal McGarry).
 She is referred to by Winifred Carney in her writings using only one word: “Madam”.
+She was the first women elected to the House of Commons but never took up her seat because of the Sinn Fein policy of abstention.

 - General John Maxwell – “the man who lost Ireland for the British”